IDEXX SDMA

 - Institute ongoing supportive care

-GFR recovery
+GFR restoration

 SDMA returns to normal